AlexeyKopchinskiy/Portfolio-project-3-new/README.md

 * Google Sheets API Setup: Configure the connection to Google Sheets by adding the necessary credentials in your environment variables.
 * Data Validation: Built-in validation ensures accurate and clean data input.

-## Deployment

-* **1. Clone the Repository**
-  * Make sure your main script file must be named run.py.
-* **2. Set Up Google API Credentials**
-  * Create a Google Cloud project and enable the Google Sheets API and Google Drive API.
-  * Create a service account and generate a creds.json file containing the credentials.
-  * Place the creds.json file in the root directory of the project.
-* **3. Set Up Your Heroku Environment:**
-  * Create a new Heroku app.
-  * Go to the _Settings_ tab of your Heroku app.
-  * Add the following buildpacks in this order:
-    * `heroku/python`
-    * `heroku/nodejs`
-  * Add a Config Var called `PORT` and set it to `8000`.
-  * If you use Google Sheets credentials, add another _Config Var_ called `CREDS` and paste the `JSON` credentials into the value field.
-  * Include a requirements.txt file listing all your dependencies.
-  * Under the Deploy tab in Heroku, connect your _GitHub_ repository.
-  * Select the branch you want to deploy (usually main).
-  * Click on `Deploy Branch` in the _Heroku_ dashboard.
-  * Once deployed, your application can be accessed here.
-* **4. Test Your Application:**
-  * Make sure all features are functional in the deployed environment.
-  * Verify your integration with Google Sheets works as intended.

 ## Testing